-A Person (patient) in a health care information environment usually has a link to some demographic information.
-This diagram does not fully exploit what a CompositeObservation of type Demographic has as its AtomicObservations or other CompositeObservations.
+A Person (patient) in a healthcare information environment usually has a link to some demographic information.
+This diagram does not fully exploit what a observationType:QualifiedCode Description: This is a QualifiedCode that provides the type of the CompositeObservation.
+In this case Demographics.

+CompositeObservation of type Demographic has as its AtomicObservations or other CompositeObservations.
 It is merely shown as a possible scenario.